danwilliams/standards-rs/README.md

 All Markdown should follow general Markdown formatting rules, in similar fashion to the [Rustdoc documentation](#code-documentation).
-Broadly speaking, use correct headings and other constructs, and align to 80 characters except for links (links are allowed to extend out further).
+Broadly speaking, use correct headings and other constructs, and align to 80 characters except for links (link URLs are allowed to extend out further — their titles must stay within the limit though).

 ## Testing